Club record signing

 1955 - Assistant Chief Scout Mike McGlynn was born in Liverpool.
 He was a senior coach with the FA for 20 years before becoming northern scout for West Ham United.
 He was initially in a part-time role for the reds before joining full time in 2007.

-1883 – Welsh international half-back George Latham was born in Newtown.
+1881 – Welsh international half-back George Latham was born in Newtown.
 He joined the reds as an amateur in December 1902, signing on professionally the following year.
-He played nineteen reds games without scoring.
+He played nineteen reds games without scoring before joining Southport Central in 1909.

 1870 - Forward James Stott was born in Middlesbrough.
 He was only at Anfield for one season after signing from his hometown club in August 1893, netting fourteen times in seventeen games as we won the Second Division title in our first League season.